Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 # Projection, View, Model and Depth

 In a rendering, each mesh of the scene usually is transformed by the model matrix, the view matrix and the projection matrix.
-Finall the projected scene is mapped to the viewport.
+Finally the projected scene is mapped to the viewport.

 The projection, view and model matrix interact together to present the objects (meshes) of a scene on the viewport.
 The model matrix defines the position orientation and scale of a single object (mesh) in the worldspace of the scene.